 Cultural differences in Hong Kong

 There are many unspoken rules in Hong Kong, and it helps to recognise that new arrivals need to give themselves time to learn these things as they go.
 In particular, the way in which people manage the space around them is something that takes some getting used to.
 For example, Hong Kong locals may stand closer when in conversation than expats might expect.
-However, they are generally a reserved people and this is not an invitation for bodily contact.
+That said, they are generally a reserved people and this is not an invitation for bodily contact.

 Socialising in Hong Kong

-When interacting with locals, expats in Hong Kong should be aware of the concept of "face".
+When interacting with locals, expats in Hong Kong should be aware of the concept of 'face'.
 Face is an intangible quality that represents a person's dignity and reputation.
 One can save face, give face, or lose face.